 I write from personal experience and epiphany, and I trust the writer’s craft to transform the world through words on a page: my memoir and essays thus bridge literary nonfiction and spiritual memoir.

-As a memoirist, as a storyteller, I believe that abandoning the stories we hold true, rewriting them, and living from our revisions is our greatest journey.
+As a memoirist, and as a storyteller, I believe that questioning the stories we hold true, writing new ones from power and possibility, and living deeply and intentionally from our revisions is life’s greatest journey.

 Harvard conferred Dean’s Honors on my graduate work.

-I’ve lived in rural Maine for the past four years — gardening, cooking, meditating, learning about life, writing prose and poems, and unearthing a memoir, though decidedly not in that order.
+I’ve lived in rural Maine for the past four years — cooking, gardening, meditating, learning about life, writing prose and poems, and unearthing a memoir.